CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description for a niche domain.
-It excels at trigger term coverage and distinctiveness due to the specialized terminology, and it includes explicit 'Use when' and 'Triggers on' clauses.
-The main weakness is that it describes knowledge areas rather than concrete actions the skill performs, making it read more like a topic list than a capability description.
+This is a strong skill description for a niche domain.
+It excels at trigger term coverage and completeness with explicit 'Use when' and 'Triggers on' clauses, and occupies a very distinct niche.
+The main weakness is that it describes knowledge areas rather than concrete actions the skill performs, making it read more like a topic reference than an actionable capability.

 Suggestions